jorneycr/jorneycr/README.md

 - 🔭 I’m currently working on `MERN Stack`

-- 🌱 I’m currently learning `C#, .Net Core building MVC and API's projects`
+- 🌱 I’m currently learning more about `Java and Spring Boot`

 - 💬 Ask me, If you need help 🚀